wardbekker/travis-ci.github.com/docs/user/ci-environment.md

 Chef](https://github.com/michaelklishin/sous-chef) so cookbook contributors are encouraged to use them.

-Many cookbooks Travis CI environment uses are taken from the [official Opscode cookbooks repository](https://github.com/opscode/cookbooks).
-We modify some of them for continuous integration needs and sync them periodically or as the need arises.
+Many cookbooks Travis CI environment uses were originally taken from [former official Opscode cookbooks repository](https://github.com/opscode/cookbooks).
+We modified some of them for continuous integration needs and upgrade them only as the need arises.
+Therefore Travis Cookbooks may differ with latest versions released in official repositories of [Opscode Public Cookbooks](https://github.com/opscode/cookbooks) and [community.opscode.com](http://community.opscode.com/).